Truck mix Truck Tralier Truck Truck Truck JCB

 135 degree Hook stirrups

-Ductility: Stirrups enhance the ductility of reinforced concrete structures by enabling them to undergo significant deformations before collapsing.
+Ductility: They enhance the ductility of reinforced concrete structures by enabling them to undergo significant deformations before collapsing.
 This improves the structures’ resilience to sudden loads like earthquakes, thereby guaranteeing the occupants’ safety.

-Prevent Buckling: Stirrups prevent the buckling of longitudinal bars in compression zones, especially in columns and beams, thus enhancing their axial and flexural strength.
+Prevent Buckling: Shear reinforcement bars prevent the buckling of longitudinal bars in compression zones, especially in columns and beams, thus enhancing their axial and flexural strength.

-Durability: Stirrups play a crucial role in enhancing the durability of reinforced concrete structures by protecting them against environmental factors such as moisture, chemical attacks, and temperature changes.
+Durability: The shear rings play a crucial role in enhancing the durability of reinforced concrete structures by protecting them against environmental factors such as moisture, chemical attacks, and temperature changes.
 They help to ensure the long-term performance of the structure.

 Size of Stirrups